Scoville Park: History

 In 1855, James Scoville bought the land that would become the park from Kettlestrings.
 He built his estate, including a large white mansion, at the site of what is now the location of the park's Peace Triumphant statue, atop a ridge that marks a continental divide between the St. Lawrence River and Mississippi River basins.
 Scoville later donated money to create the Scoville Institute, which eventually became the Oak Park Public Library, on land immediately next door to his house.

-Amid plans to convert Scoville's estate into a hotel, the Park District of Oak Park was created in 1912 and, in its first purchase, it bought the property for $135,637.
+Amid plans to convert Scoville's estate into a hotel, the Park District of Oak Park was created in 1912 and, as its first purchase, it bought the property for $135,637.
 In 1913, the Scoville home was demolished and Jens Jensen drafted plans for the park.

-Scoville Park underwent piecemeal changes through the years.
-It was renovated in 2012-2013 to make the park more open and align it more closely with Jensen's original plan.
+Scoville Park underwent piecemeal changes over the years.
+It was renovated in 2012–2013 to make the park more open and align it more closely with Jensen's original plan.
 In November 2018, developers announced plans for a 28-story high-rise immediately across the street from the park; the prospect of a high rise worried some that the building and its shadow would negatively impact both Scoville Park and the nearby Unity Temple, a Frank Lloyd Wright masterpiece.
 The plans were officially withdrawn in March 2019.

 Horse Show Fountain

 The Horse Show Fountain, a 1969 replica of the 1909 original, is located at the park's entrance at the corner of Lake and Oak Park.
 The fountain is also known as the Wright-Bock Fountain, as the original is generally believed to be the product of sculptor Richard Bock and architect Frank Lloyd Wright.
 The fountain was built by the local Horse Show Foundation to serve not only people, but also horses and dogs.

 The fountain was originally located 100 ft to the west, on the curb at Lake Street, in front of the wrought-iron fence that surrounded the Scoville mansion and later served as the park boundaries.
-By the 1960s the fountain was deteriorating, so a replica was built with entirely new materials, and it was re-placed about 100 feet east, at the corner of the park.
+By the 1960s the fountain was deteriorating, so a replica was built with entirely new materials, and it was placed about 100 feet east, at the corner of the park.
 The fountain's original inscription was lost to history during the restoration.
 The new fountain was dedicated on June 8, 1969, on what was then believed to be the 100th anniversary of Frank Lloyd Wright's birth (he is now believed to have been two years older).